AstrobioMike/AstrobioMike.github.io/bash/basics.md

 <center><img src="{{ site.url }}/images/mv_overwrite_ex1.png"></center>

 <br>
-And now let's see an example of how easy it is to overwrite a file accidentally by using the `mv` command, but specifying the name of the output to be "yet_another_text_file.txt" (first we are getting a copy of "text.txt" back into our working directory, as we just moved it):
+And now let's see an example of how easy it is to overwrite a file accidentally when using the `mv` command, by specifying the name of the output to be "yet_another_text_file.txt" (first we are getting a copy of "text.txt" back into our working directory, as we just moved it):

 ```bash
 cp another_directory/text.txt .